Valerie A. Abbott, Councilor, District 3

 Councilor Abbott serves on the boards of the Birmingham Planning Commission, Birmingham Tree Commission, Birmingham Historical Society, the Metropolitan Planning Organization, and has served as Chairman of the Board of the Regional Planning Commission of Greater Birmingham.

 She has collaborated with her fellow councilors and city staff to revise ordinances regulating noise, smoking, and fences.
 An avid gardener and nature enthusiast, her pursuit of neighborhood health and revitalization has resulted in two community gardens, including a national award-winning project in East Avondale.
 She is a proponent of all things green, including Birmingham’s recycling program, which is experiencing a rebirth.

-For more information concerning Councilor Valerie Abbott or to discuss scheduling arrangements, call 205.254.2355 or email firstname.lastname@example.org.
+For more information concerning Councilor Valerie A. Abbott or to discuss scheduling arrangements, call 205.254.2355 or email firstname.lastname@example.org.

 To learn more about District 3 and to connect with other residents, please visit our official site at https://birminghamdistrict3.com.